How IFC Recruitment Works

 Fraternity Chapter Events

 Each fraternity will host at least two events for interested students during the fall semester: one before and one after the October Recruitment Info Session.
 The fraternities will use attendance lists at these events to contact students they are interested in and get to know them better by inviting them to additional chapter activities.
-The schedules of Introductory Chapter Events are below:
+The schedules of Introductory Chapter Events will be posted soon:

 Round 1 of Intro Events